 Verifies the cryptographic MIC, contained in the token parameter, over the supplied message.
-This method is equivalent in functionality to its stream counterpart.

 The MessageProp object is instantiated by the application and is used by the underlying mechanism to return information to the caller such as the QOP indicating the strength of protection that was applied to the message and other supplementary message state information.